bobthemighty/codefiend-site/content/a-fair-pay-review-process.md

 So in our worked example, Amara got a huge uplift, while Celeste got a modest bump.
 Our two overpaid employees got nothing.
 In practice, you might need to _fudge_ a little to avoid people running away, but in theory what we've done is use the available funds to *close the biggest gaps*.

+> To work around the cliff-edge effect here, you might want to phase this in over time.
+For example, if your company has had a policy of flat 5% rises for a few cycles, try using the disparity data to modify the existing policy rather than replacing it.
+You might want to set a policy for the first couple of rounds that nobody gets a greater than 10% increase, and nobody gets zero.

-As you iterate this process, people's actual salary will converge toward their *fair compensation*.
+Regardless, as you iterate this process, people's actual salary will converge toward their *fair compensation*.

 As a nice side-effect, it's now easy to explain to any given engineer why they did, or did not, get a pay rise: